D-Tsonev/Project-1/README.md

 ```

-### Opponent trowing bombs
+### Opponent throwing bombs

-Mammoths are dropping bombs/ice cubes every 1000 milliseconds using a setInterval.
+Mammoths are dropping ice cubes every 1000 milliseconds using a setInterval.
 The firing position is randomly determined using `Math.random` based on the position of the Mammoths that are furthest forward.
-If a bomb hit the player then he loses a life.
+If a bomb hits the player then he loses a life.

 Below, a `setInterval` is declared.
-It contains a variable that finds the front Mamuths of my array of aliens.
+It contains a variable that finds the front Mamuths of my array of mammoths.

 The `ice` CSS class is added to the cell in front of the random Mammoths, a sound plays and another setInterval is declared that adds and removes the CSS class until there is a collision with the player or the enemy laser reaches the end of the grid.
-If the enemy laser collides with the player, the player is replaced by a smash CSS class and the player lose one of his 3 lives., then the player is positioned where he starts , in the middle.
+If the enemy laser collides with the player, the player is replaced by a smash CSS class and the player loses one of his 3 lives, then the player is positioned where he starts, in the middle.

 ```js